Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 classification is information about the detection, usually provided by the detecting algorithm (or, in some cases, by the operator).
-Track classification is optional, and identifies the type of entity being tracked (currently, "Person", "Vehicle", or "Other").
+Track classification is optional, and identifies the type of entity being tracked (currently, "Fish", "Scallop", or "Other").
 Event classification is mandatory (events without a classification are not displayed in the main view), and is broken into groups.
 Some classifications (e.g. those related to the in-process tripwire algorithm) are built in, while others are dynamically defined.
-Event classifications might include 'vehicle making U-turn', 'person walking', or 'person juggling flaming batons'.
+Event classifications might include 'scallop making U-turn', 'fish walking', or 'fish juggling flaming batons'.

 The term "classification" is used instead of "type" to indicate that the classification is an estimate, which as a consequence has an associated